-- a) the class must be eligible for the senior citizen free tuition (the enrollment excludes trade or field experience courses, classes offered through Skylands Professional Training as well as some Lab courses); - b) paid enrollment warrants the course being conducted; - c) sufficient space is available in the class; and - d) registration for the course must occur only during the final two business days before the start of the semester.
+- a) the class must be eligible for the senior citizen free tuition (the enrollment excludes trade or field experience courses, as well as some Lab courses); - b) paid enrollment warrants the course being conducted; - c) sufficient space is available in the class; and - d) registration for the course must occur only during the final two business days before the start of the semester.
 Applicants who opt to register earlier are not eligible for free tuition.